raullucas7/tempconversion/README.md

 # tempconversion
-A simple work in progress program that converts Fahrenheit to Celsius.
+A simple work in progress program that converts Fahrenheit to Celsius, vice versa.

 August 8th, 2023:
 - Implemented Celsius to Fahrenheit conversion system